310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Tetora v2 %}
-How about you decide on one after we finish with our live show?
+How ‘bout you decide on one after we finish with our live show?
 You’re just gonna keep on going at this rate.
 {% endbubble %}

 {% bubble Midori %}